Master's Programme in Water Technology

 Anastasiia Lopatina, Master's student, Chemical Engineering and Water TreatmentRead Anastasiia's story

-In this Master's programme, you will learn how waters are purified not only efficiently but also in a sustainable and economical manner.
+In this Master's programme, you will learn how water can be treated not only efficiently, but also in a sustainable and economical manner.
 You will obtain knowledge and skills to solve water-related challenges in the future.